antimof/UxPlay/README.txt

 # Changelog

-1.72 2025-05-15.
+1.72 2025-05-03.
 Improved HLS Live Streaming (YouTube) support.
-Add support for password (HTTP Digest Authentication, -pw option) as alternative to on-screen pin codes.
+Add support for password (HTTP Digest Authentication, -pw option) as alternative to on-screen one-time pin codes.
+Add requested options -md to export audio-mode metadata text to a file for display, and -vol for setting initial audio-streaming volume on client.

 1.72 2024-04-22 Add requested options -md \<filename\> to output audio metadata text to a file for possible display (complements -ca option),